What is Ranked Choice Voting?

 We can summarize the founders’ ideas as:

-2. A voter’s voice should be expressed by the representative s/he supports most from among a variety of available options.
+- A voter’s voice should be expressed by the representative s/he supports most from among a variety of competitive options.

 It may not be possible to precisely satisfy all three of these all the time, but if we try, we can come very close.
 To achieve this, we must design our electoral machinery to pursue them.
 RCV is a proven, effective way to do so.
 The ranked ballot collects more meaningful information from voters, giving them a greater power of choice and measuring their will more accurately.
 RCV: